2019-2020 ACC Basketball Preview

 Departures: Brandon Alston (7.0 ppg., 38.9% 3pt.) and Abdoulaye Gueye (6.6 ppg., 3.7 rpg.) graduated; Curtis Haywood II (5.6 ppg.) transferred to Tulsa

 Georgia Tech emerged as an elite defensive team (20th in fg% defense, 12th in 3pt.% defense) in Josh Pastner’s third season with the program, but they were unable to take advantage of it as they continued to struggle mightily at the offensive end of the floor (331st in 3pt.%, 249th in assist to turnover ratio).
-There will be room for optimism in year four as a roster that was largely made up of freshmen and sophomores develops and matures.
+There will be room for optimism in year four as a roster that was largely made up of freshmen and sophomores develops and matures, although a one year postseason ban from the NCAA Tournament due to rules violations by boosters creates a very clear ceiling for the Yellow Jackets.

 Last season’s offensive struggles were particularly frustrating for point guard Jose Alvarado, who actually seemed to regress as a sophomore without Josh Okogie serving as a true first option.
 He did show signs of life down the stretch during a five game run in which he averaged 19.8 points on 42.9% 3pt. shooting to go along with 4.6 rebounds and 4 assists per game.
-Alvarado is a tough player that should build on that success, particularly if his teammates are more of a threat.
+Alvarado is a tough player that should build on that success, particularly with teammates that will be more of a threat.
 Despite the team’s failures, Michael Devoe (9.7 ppg., 39.3% 3pt.) put forth a strong showing and lived up to his top 50 recruiting ranking as a freshman, shooting the ball well from the perimeter from the beginning and forming a strong defensive duo with Alvarado at the top of Georgia Tech’s defense.
-He will be able to provide Alvarado with more help facilitating the offense as a sophomore, and the pair should form one of the better backcourts in the ACC in their second season working together as starters.
-Former Tennessee guard Shembari Phillips’ playing time was limited in his first year with the program, but he will see more opportunities as a senior following the departure of Alston and Haywood.
-While he didn’t shoot well in the team’s struggling offense, he had established himself as a respectable spot up 3 point shooter before transferring.
+To that already promising backcourt the Yellow Jackets add Bubba Parham, who received a waiver to play immediately after transferring from VMI.
+Parham is simply an outstanding scorer that averaged 21.4 points a game and shot 39.7% from behind the arc as a sophomore, including a game in which he hit 10 threes against Kentucky.
+At 5-11, he hasn't pressured the ball much to this point and may not be a great addition to the defense, but he will definitely help the team with its shooting woes.
+With that newly formed trio, the Yellow Jackets should suddenly boast one of the most productive backcourt rotations in the ACC.

 Player development has been a strength for Georgia Tech under Pastner, but the early departure of Okogie proved too much to overcome offensively for a young team.
-This has the potential to be a huge year for the program, with multiple players on the verge of significant breakthroughs, particularly at the offensive end.
+This has the potential to be a huge year for the program, with multiple players on the verge of significant breakthroughs, particularly at the offensive end, and Parham promising to be immediately productive.
 The defense will continue to suffocate opponents as young players mature physically, while rebounding, which was a problem a year ago (282nd in rebounding margin), should improve at both ends of the floor.
-With so much of the conference ready to take a step back, the Yellow Jackets are in position to take a big step forward; they will have a legitimate chance to reach the NCAA Tournament, and if they do no one will want to face their defense in March.
+With so much of the conference ready to take a step back, the Yellow Jackets are in position to take a big step forward; without the post season ban, they would have had a very real chance of reaching the NCAA Tournament, but now they will be forced to wait until next year and think about what might have been.

 Florida State Seminoles